-Now, if we have a policy for our business that after a certain period of time, let's say at the end of the year, if the customers have not canceled, we can actually keep half of their money, which is common business practice.
-Oftentimes, you have a certain cancellation period for a vacation.
-If you don't cancel, the business can keep some of the money if not all.
-So if you have a policy that, at the end of the year, if there haven't been any cancellation from the customers, we can keep some of that money, let's just say half of it, even if they don't come.

-So what would now happen is we would transfer part of that unearned revenue, into revenue.
-So revenue would go up.
-And part of that unearned revenue, which is a liability, would go down.
-So that would be an unearned revenue adjustment.
-So these are all adjustments, here on this side, where cash was paid or received before, we actually recognize expenses or revenues.
-The first one, we paid cash.
-And then later, we recognized revenue.
-The second one, we received cash.
-And then later, we recognized a revenue.
-So those would be adjustments where cash was paid or received before expenses or revenues are recognized.
+Suppose the business has a cancelation policy such that, at the end of the year, if a customer has not canceled a booking we keep half of the money, even if the customer does not come.
+(This is common business practice.)
+In that case, part of that unearned revenue is transferred to revenue.
+Therefore, revenue goes up and part of the unearned revenue, which is a liability, goes down.
+In other words, we make an adjustment to unearned revenue.

-The other side of adjustments would be where cash is paid or received after expenses or revenues are recognized.
-Recall the example where we hire a manager.
-And we'll owe this employee $250.
-So initially, the transaction would be, we record an accrued debt of $250.
-And then we have an expense of $250, showing that we owe this employee money.
+In the adjustments considered so far, cash was paid or received before it was recognized as expenses or revenues.
+The business paid cash and recognized an expense later, or it received cash and recognized revenue later.
+There are other types of adjustments where cash is paid or received after expenses or revenues are recognized.
+For example, when we hire a manager we owe them $250.
+We therefore record an accrued debt of $250 and an expense of $250, showing that money is owed to this employee.

-Now, once the employee provides a service to the business or once the manager works for us and the season is over, now we would do the following adjustment.
-We would reduce the accrued debt.
-We don't owe him any more money.
-So a liability would go down.
-We already recorded the expense.
-The expense is already recorded.
-And now we would pay the employee.
-We could either do this by potentially paying them right away in cash-- that's one option-- or transferring money into their bank account, which would be sort of a non-cash event but similar.
-But for our purposes, that would obviously reduce the cash balance of the business.
-So that would be an accrued expense.
+Once the employee has provided a service to the business (that is, when the manager has done their work and the season is over), the accrued debt is reduced.
+We no longer owe the manager money, and so a liability goes down.
+The expense has already been recorded, and now we pay the employee.
+This can be done by giving them cash or by transferring money into their bank account, which would in some respects be a non–cash event.
+However, in either case, the payment reduces the cash balance of the business, and this is an accrued expense.

-An accrued revenue would be, now, an event where customers-- for example, we had one event where customers stay with us, and then they pay us when they leave.
-So it's not an unearned revenue where we get money from the customers right away, cash was paid before we do something.
-Here it's we receive the cash from the customers after they leave our resort.
-So initially, the transaction would have been customers owe us, accounts receivable, a certain amount for the vacation.
-And we would have been able to recognize it as revenue right away.
-Now, when they leave, we would reduce accounts receivable.
-It goes down.
-They no longer owes money.
-And now we receive the cash from them.
-Cash would go up.
-So this would be an accrued revenue.
+An example of accrued revenue is when customers stay at the resort and pay on departure.
+This is not unearned revenue, where the business receives money from customers before the service is provided.
+On the contrary, the money is not received until the service has been provided and the customers are leaving the resort.
+Initially, the transaction was the customers owing the business a certain amount for the stay at the resort (accounts receivable), and this was recognized as revenue right away.
+Now, when the customers leave, accounts receivable is reduced.
+The customers no longer owe the business money (accounts receivable goes down), and the business receives cash from the customers (cash goes up).
+This is accrued revenue.